Blog

 DOE is working with NASA to help test, develop and assess the feasibility of using new fuels that require less uranium enrichment for NTP systems.
 This fuel may be made using new advanced manufacturing techniques and can potentially help reduce security-related costs that come with using highly enriched fuel.

-Idaho National Laboratory is currently helping NASA develop and test fuel composites at its Transient Reactor Test (TREAT) facility to examine how they perform under the harsh temperatures needed for nuclear thermal propulsion.
-Initial testing has shown that nuclear fuels under development by NASA and DOE are capable of withstanding ramps up to operational nuclear thermal propulsion temperatures without experiencing significant damage.
+Idaho National Laboratory has helped NASA develop and test fuel composites at its Transient Reactor Test (TREAT) facility.
+The testing examined how high assay low-enriched uranium (HALEU) fuels perform under the harsh temperature and radiation environments found in NTP reactors.
+The testing demonstrated that nuclear fuels under development by NASA and DOE are capable of withstanding ramps up to operational nuclear thermal propulsion temperatures without experiencing significant damage.

 Learn more about NASA’s nuclear thermal propulsion work and explore DOE’s role in space exploration.